te42kyfo/gpu-benches/README.md

 # um-stream

 Measures CUDA Unified Memory transfer rate using a STREAM triad kernel.
 A range of data set sizes is used, both smaller and larger than the device memory.
-Example output:
+Example output on a Tesla V100 PCIe 16GB:

 ```console
  buffer size      time   spread   bandwidth